 In addition, EU-wide initiatives have been taken specifically to co-ordinate border-control measures.
-In October 2004, the Council established a European Border Management Agency8 to integrate the management of the external borders of the EU, with the long-term goal of establishing an EU Border Police.
-The relevant Regulation makes no reference to the right to seek asylum.9 This could have serious consequences: if such a body is to oversee EU border measures rarely differentiate other migrants.
-Otherwise, asylum seekers arriving at EU borders may be summarily sent back between people to a situation where their life or safety would be in jeopardy.
+In October 2004, the Council established a European Border Management Agency to integrate the management of the external borders of the EU, with the long-term goal of establishing an EU Border Police.
+The relevant Regulation makes no reference to the right to seek asylum.
+This could have serious consequences: if such a body is to oversee EU border measures rarely differentiate between people to a situation where their life or safety would be in jeopardy.